Graduate Tax – Master of Taxation Program

 Additionally, the LITC hosts and participates in a variety of outreach presentations and events with taxpayers and community organizations throughout the year.

-If you are enrolled in the Graduate Tax Program (as an M.T. or LL.M. student) or the Sturm College of Law you can participate in the LITC for credit or as a volunteer.
-Please contact Professors Erin Stearns (Director) or Samantha Galvin (Assistant Director) for additional information.
+All Sturm College of Law students can participate in the LITC for credit or as a volunteer.
+Please contact Professor Sabrina Strand (Director of the LITC) for additional information.

 The Graduate Tax Program has been a leader in the education of tax professionals for over 40 years.
 The demand for our graduates continues to increase, and our curriculum combines both the law and accounting aspects of tax practice, giving our graduates the ability to provide thoughtful, practical advice to their clients.